jonasschmedtmann/advanced-css-course/notes/css-attributes.md

 - font-size: the height of the text in pixels or derivative value.
 - line-height: property sets the height of a line box.
 It's commonly used to set the distance between lines of text.
 On block-level elements, it specifies the minimum height of line boxes within the element.
 On non-replaced inline elements, it specifies the height that is used to calculate line box height.
 - color: sets the text color

+# Special Attributes

+- clip-path: creates a mask for the element, only displaying parts of the element that are within the path.